Skip to main content

 The future_table must contain:

-3. Group column (for ts_forecast_exog_by) with matching values
+3. Group column with matching values (for grouped forecasts)

 4. Exactly horizon rows per group for the forecast period